eklaric48/CSCE311-Pr3/README.txt

 or it needs to be the name of a text file located in the same directory as the executable.

-NOTICE
+NOTICES
-The reponses to the report questions are in the .pdf file within the submission folder.
+1) The reponses to the report questions are in the .pdf file within the submission folder.
+2) The timing of each I/O is part of the programs.
+The memory mapped version was consistently faster than the standard I/O as expected due to the direct access to the page cache eliminating the need for the read() system call.

 CONTRIBUTIONS BY GROUP MEMBERS
 -memory mapped file I/O :: John Andrews